 - 4.7 We have reviewed the maximum average price submission provided by SSE Airtricity and reviewed SSE Airtricity's forecasts against its own market analysis.
-We are satisfied that the final tariff is appropriate and justified and therefore approves the new maximum average price of 319.53 p/therm for SSE Airtricity's tariff customers in Greater Belfast.
-This maximum average price will be effective from 1 July 2023 and will see a decrease of 12.2%. - 4.8 However, with the reduction in the EPG discount to zero, the effective change to the SSE tariff will be an increase of 10.6%. - 4.9 The Utility Regulator retains the flexibility to initiate a review of gas prices at any stage if it is considered to be in the interest of customers.
+We are satisfied that the final tariff is appropriate and justified and therefore approve the new maximum average price of 246.78 p/therm for SSE Airtricity's tariff customers in Greater Belfast.
+This maximum average price will be effective from 1 April 2024 and will see a decrease of 22.8%. - 4.8 The Utility Regulator retains the flexibility to initiate a review of gas prices at any stage if it is considered to be in the interest of customers.